Royal Flash (film)

 Royal Flash is a 1975 British adventure comedy film based on the second Flashman novel (of the same name, 1970) by George MacDonald Fraser.
 It stars Malcolm McDowell as Flashman.
 Additionally, Oliver Reed appeared in the role of Otto von Bismarck, Alan Bates as Rudi von Sternberg, and Florinda Bolkan played Lola Montez.
 Fraser wrote the screenplay and the film was directed by Richard Lester.

-Though it received good reviews for its performances and action scenes, Royal Flash had only a limited release in cinemas.
+Though it received mixed reviews for its performances and action scenes, Royal Flash had only a limited release in cinemas.

 Plot

 The film begins with Flashman making a patriotic speech to the boys of Rugby School framed by a giant Union Jack, in a scene which appears to be a parody of the opening sequence in the 1970 film Patton.
 There is a brief flashback to the events of the original Flashman, with the head of Rugby School (Michael Hordern) recounting Flashman's exploits in Afghanistan.

 The film then follows the plot of the book, which itself largely derives from The Prisoner of Zenda.
 Flashman is forced by Otto von Bismarck to impersonate a Danish prince, who is about to marry a German princess (Britt Ekland).
 Bismarck exacts this retribution partly in revenge for his humiliation at the hands of Flashman in London; Flashman stole Bismarck's mistress Lola Montez, then manoeuvred him into boxing against a professional boxer, John Gully (played by Henry Cooper), at a house party.
 Bismarck does not wish the Princess to marry a Dane, since this may tilt the balance on the Schleswig-Holstein Question and interfere with his plans for a united Germany.